Monday, 12 December 2016

 “He worked in Government, of course he believed in the devil… and no man is their own, however they may feel.
 Your father’s devil differed from the devil in the Bible in that he was a far less powerful principality.
 The devil of folklore which he came to believe in was merely a misunderstood character who could grant wishes.
 Kind of like a genie.
 Your father also researched the devil of urban myth and pop culture.
 It seemed to him that this devil, the one featured in horror films and horror stories was, like the scriptural devil, a caricature of the being he believed in.
 Once again this devil held huge power, the kind of power which was almost equal to that of God.
 It seemed to him that this urban myth devil was as fake as the devil of the bible.
 As I say, your father believed in a folklore devil…. at least at first.”

-The guest drinks from his glass of port, at a loss for words.
+The guest drinks from his glass, at a loss for words.
 The host gives a wry smile.
 “It seemed to your father that the devil did have a kind of army of fallen angels at his disposal though.
 He felt sure that although the devil himself knew nothing of your father that there was a kind of hierarchy in the kingdom of darkness.
 There were more powerful demons who understood irony and satire, there were less powerful demons who only understood how to provoke violence and who lived in strange dark places like motorway underpasses.
 These demons, he came to understand had simple agendas.
 Your father’s reading caused him to understand that both the devil and his army had the agenda of getting humans to either hurt each other or hurt themselves.
 They provoked fights and incited all kinds of prejudice and violence.
 They actively caused people to do evil things.
 But not only did they cause suffering, they also tempted.
 And your father, through occult reading understood that the language used by the devil was indeed the language of the lie, but that behind all this, behind all the angel in disguise beauty of evil there was also an element of truth.
 As a candidate for election he understood that the best lies had an element of truth.
 It wasn’t the devil who had taught him this, it was the MPs.
 So he discovered that the devils did hold treasures and power of a kind and that they were able to grant wishes.
 So he decided that he wished for power so that he could progress in his career and gain election.
 He also wished for money.
 So, obviously your father needed some kind of summoning power.
 The trouble is that for anyone who wants to do a deal with the devil they find themselves somewhat stuck at some point – usually at the point of asking for the thing that they want.
 Some say that the devil cannot read thoughts but that he can have a good guess at what humans are thinking as he has been muddling around them for a few thousand years.
 So your father, because he believed in a folklore devil, decided that he would summon up Lucifer himself.
 To cut a long, infernal, story short, your father read a lot of the strangest, most esoteric, most occult, most obscure literature he could find and he compiled his findings into this notebook.”

 Suddenly the host holds, as if by some conjuring trick, an old red notebook in his hand.
 On the front of the notebook, written in faded gold are the words ‘Nobiscum Deus’.
 The host places it on the table.